mucolon/blood-smear/Media/README.md

 # Media

-This page includes images and videos of the Blood Smearing Device.
+This directory includes images and videos of the Blood Smearing Device.